miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 ### Reimagining CRUD Apps with AI

 And armed with that new assumption, I'm building it into a simple web framework for making what's sometimes called CRUD apps.
 (Create, Update, Read, Delete).
 That generally means you're basic list-keeping apps.
 Todo's and stuff.
-But in reality, list/keeping actually covers a lot of potential apps of immediate use and therefore of receiving immediate benefit.
+But in reality, list-keeping actually covers a lot of potential apps of immediate use and therefore of receiving immediate benefit.

 Ruby on Rails, Django and a whole bunch of other things are similar web frameworks, but they don't have AI baked-in.
 They can't learn their own code and collaborate with you on improving it.
 I am very deliberately keeping my web framework in one file and keeping that file size as small as possible.
 I am making it easy for the AI to look at its own body (not their minds though because I don't know much about the models or their playback engines like Ollama themselves).